 - Have already received an acceptance letter to a Louisiana college

 - Submit one reference letter and information about other financial assistance you’re receiving or expect to receive for the year, like other scholarships or grants

 If you meet these criteria, you can apply for the Patrick F. Taylor Scholarship here.

-Each year, Pelican State Credit Union gives out multiple $500 scholarship awards to graduating seniors in Louisiana who are also Team Pelican members.
-These scholarships are good for tuition, textbooks, meal plans and much more.
-Applications are accepted from January 1 – March 31 each year.
+Each year, Pelican State Credit Union gives out multiple $1,000 scholarship awards to graduating seniors in Louisiana who are also Pelican members.
+These scholarships are good for tuition, textbooks, meal plans, and much more.
+Applications are accepted each year starting in January.

 In order to qualify, students must:

-- Be a current Team Pelican youth savings account holder in good standing
+- Be a current Pelican member in good standing

 - Be a graduating high school senior for the current year

 - Be scheduled to attend an accredited college for the fall semester